pyloid/docs/guides/file-dialog.md

 ## Overview

 This document explains how to open a file dialog and select files or directories.
-This functionality is implemented using PyQt's `QFileDialog` class.
+This functionality is implemented using PySide's `QFileDialog` class.
 This document covers three methods: `open_file_dialog`, `save_file_dialog`, and `select_directory_dialog`.

 ## Method Descriptions